Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps-2.0.md

     > E. User-Defined Functions (UDFs)

+1154.
+What is the MINIMUM Snowflake edition required to use the column-level security feature?

+    > B. Enterprise

 1155.
 Which command should be used to assign a key to a Snowflake user who needs to connect using key pair authentication?

     > D. ALTER USER jsmith SET RSA_PUBLIC_KEY='MIIBIjANBgkqh...';

+1156.
+Secured Data Sharing is allowed for which Snowflake database objects?
+(Choose two.)

+    > A. Tables
+    > C. Secure views

+1157.
+What optional properties can a Snowflake user set when creating a virtual warehouse?
+(Choose two.)

+    > A. Auto-suspend
+    > D. Resource monitor

+1158.
+What is the purpose of the use of the VALIDATE command?

+    > D. To see all errors from a previously run COPY INTO [table] statement

+1159.
+Which function is used to unload a relational table into a JSON file?

+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* D. TO_JSON

+1160.
+How can the ACCESS_HISTORY view in the ACCOUNT_USAGE schema be used to review the data governance settings for an account?
+(Choose two.)

+    > A. Identify queries run by a particular user.
+    > D. Identify objects that were modified by a query.

+1161.
+Which command is used to unload data from a Snowflake table into a Snowflake stage?

+    > C. COPY INTO [location]

+1162.
+What should an account administrator do to help a user log into Snowflake, if the user cannot authenticate using Multi-Factor Authentication (MFA)?

+    > A. Set DISABLE_MFA to TRUE for the user.

+1163.
+Which command can be executed from a reader account?

+    > D. COPY INTO [location]

+1164.
+Which command line parameter value can be pre-specified as an environment variable in SnowSQL?

+    > A. HOST

+1166.
+Which Snowflake feature improves the performance of point lookup queries?

+    > D. Search optimization service

 1167.
 What is the impact of selecting one Snowflake edition over another?
 (Choose two.)